nageswari196/credit_card_approval_prediction/Readme.md

 ---

-## Run the Application
+## 🌐 Running the Application

-Start the Flask server.
+Start the Flask server:

 ```bash
 python app.py
 ```

-Open your browser.
+Open your browser and visit:

 ```
 http://127.0.0.1:5000